 The Higher Education Equal Opportunity Program Act 101, established by the Commonwealth of Pennsylvania in 1971, provides counseling, tutoring, and other supportive services and resources for students so that they can succeed in college and reach their goals.
-The Westmoreland ACT 101 Program is located in the Student Services Success Center in Founders Hall at the Youngwood campus.
+The Westmoreland ACT 101 Program is located in the Student Services Success Center, located in the Student Achievement Center, Room 310 at the Youngwood campus.

 To be eligible for ACT 101, Westmoreland's ACT 101 participants must be full-time residents of Pennsylvania, meet income criteria and have academic potential.
-For more information about Westmoreland's ACT 101 program, call 724-925-4000, email act101@my.westmoreland. edu, or stop by the Student Services Success Center.
+For more information about Westmoreland's ACT 101 program, call 724-925-4000, email act101@my.westmoreland. edu, or stop by the Student Services Success Center, SAC 310.